An NGO is independent of Government, but it’s also not a typical private sector formation and doesn’t work in an equivalent way.

 Registration of NGO

-Non Profit Organizations/ Public charitable organizations (NGO) can be registered as Trusts, Societies, or a Private limited Non Profit company, under section-8 companies.
+Non Profit Organizations/ Public charitable organizations (NGOs) can be registered as Trusts, Societies, or Private Limited Non-Profit companies, under section-8 companies.
 Non-profit organizations in India:

 - Exist independently of the state